model-checking/kani-verifier-blog/_posts/function-contracts.md

 # Function Contracts for Kani

-I this blogpost we discuss a new feature we’re developing for Kani: Function Contracts.
+In this blogpost we discuss a new feature we’re developing for Kani: Function Contracts.
 It’s now available as an unstable feature with the `-Zfunction-contracts` flag.
 If you would like to learn more about the development and implementation details of this feature please refer to [the RFC](https://model-checking.github.io/kani/rfc/rfcs/0009-function-contracts.html).
 If you try out this new feature and want to leave feedback join the discussion in [the feature tracking issue](https://github.com/model-checking/kani/issues/2652).

 ## Introduction

 In today's blogpost we want to introduce you to a new concept that lets us verify larger programs: function contracts.
 Contracts let us safely break down the verification of a complex piece of code individually by function and efficiently compose the results, driving down the cost of verifying code with long call chains and repeated calls to the same function.
 This technique is called *modular verification* as the verification task is broken down into modules (in this case by function), verified independently and then recombined.

 The best example for how function contracts improve verification time are recursive functions.
 With a contract a recursive function can be verified in a single step, a technique called *inductive verification*.
-In this post we will explore how function contracts can be used to modularize the verification of a harness in the firecracker microvm by modularly verifying an implementation of Newton’s greatest common divisor algorithm inductively and then use that result to verify the harness.
+In this post we will explore how function contracts can be used to modularize the verification of a harness in the [Firecracker](https://firecracker-microvm.github.io/) microvm by modularly verifying an implementation of Newton’s greatest common divisor algorithm inductively and then use that result to verify the harness.

 ## The Example: Firecracker’s `TokenBucket`

-We will explore employing a function contract when verifying the methods of `TokenBucket` in the `vmm` module of the firecracker microvm.
+We will explore employing a function contract when verifying the methods of `TokenBucket` in the `vmm` module of the Firecracker microvm.
 To keep the example concise we will use the relatively simple `TokenBucket::new` function and its verification harness.
 The code is slightly simplified and we also use a recursive implementation of `gcd`.
 Firecracker actually uses a `gcd` with a loop which would need loop contracts to verify inductively.
-These are not supported yet by Kani, but conceptually they function the same way as function contracts.
+These are not supported yet by Kani, but conceptually they operate in the same way as function contracts.
 You can find the original version of all harnesses and verified code [here](https://github.com/firecracker-microvm/firecracker/blob/a774e26d63981fc031b974741a39519b08a61d3b/src/vmm/src/rate_limiter/mod.rs).

-Lets first look at the harness that tests `TokenBucket::new`.
+Let's first look at the harness that tests `TokenBucket::new`.
 It is straightforward, setting up a series of non-deterministic inputs, calling the function under verification and then asserting a validity condition.

 ```rust
 #[kani::proof]